This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 New York City is just so damn photogenic.

 Every season gives it a different aesthetic, and every neighbourhood has something new to offer.
 It seems that wherever you look, there’s something worthy of a photo.
 And the best part is that you don’t have to pay a dime to access most of New York’s best photo spots.

-Whenever I show visitors around my new home city, I start pointing out all the best photo spots in NYC.
-I’ve taken so many photos of this place (seriously, my hard drive keeps filling up because I keep taking more) that I know exactly where to stand to get the perfect shot of the buildings, parks, architecture, and views.
+When I lived in Manhattan and showed visitors around, I would always find myself pointing out all the best photo spots in NYC.
+I’ve taken so many pics of this city that I know exactly where to stand to get the perfect shot of the buildings, parks, architecture, and views.

-If you’re heading to New York City anytime soon and want to know where you should go to get awesome shots, here are all my favourite locations for photos in NYC!
+If you’re heading to New York City anytime soon and want to know where to get awesome shots, here are all my favourite photo locations in NYC!

 My number one place to go for photos of the NYC skyline is DUMBO.
-Go to Brooklyn Bridge Park on the East River, and you’ll be treated to some damn fantastic views of Manhattan, especially if you head over just before sunset on a clear day.
+Go to Brooklyn Bridge Park along the East River, and you’ll be treated to some fantastic views of Manhattan (especially if you head over just before sunset on a clear day).

-You can find the most famous DUMBO photo spot by walking along Washington Street and stand somewhere in between Front Street and Water Street, look back and you’ll get an amazing shot of the Manhattan Bridge lined up between the buildings.
+You can find the most famous DUMBO photo spot by walking along Washington Street and standing somewhere in between Front Street and Water Street.
+Look back – you’ll get an amazing shot of the Manhattan Bridge lined up between the buildings.
 Just be very careful of cars while you’re standing on the road!

 There are so many classic photo locations in Central Park, which you can visit on a photography tour or on your own.
 Start at Bethesda Fountain.
 The fountain itself is kinda nice, but the best photos around here are looking out over the lake with the paddle boats and the Boathouse in the background.